 You will notice the appearance of a whitish discharge coming from your vagina and appearing on your undies.
 This mucous will vary during your cycle from white and sticky to wet and stretchy.
 Vaginal mucous is completely normal and related to your fertility.
 If it feels uncomfortable you may like to wear a liner in your undies on certain days to absorb the mucous.
 If you feel an itching discomfort and see a yellow discharge you may have a common condition called ‘thrush’.
 It is caused by an overgrowth of yeast and is easily treated.
 Talk to mum or an older sister about getting something from the chemist for this.

 No, having a period does not mean you are pregnant.
-When your periods begin it means your body is capable of becoming pregnant, but sexual intercourse has to take place before that can happen.
+When you first ovulate it means your body is capable of becoming pregnant, but sexual intercourse or just close genital contact has to take place before that can happen.
 Sexual intercourse is something to think about when you are adult, not a teenager.
 Sometimes friends don’t have all the right info.
 Always check with a trusted adult if you are worried about something.

 Menstrual blood washes out of clothes easily if soaked in cold water as soon as possible.